BlackdotSolutions/VCF/README.md

 This adaptor allows Videris users to search for the gravatar profiles by suppliying the target's email address.
 If a matching profile is found, it is returned along with entities for each of the linked accounts and email addresses listed on the profile (Flickr, Facebook, Goodreads, Tumblr, Twitter, Wordpress)

-## Gravatar
-Gravatar is a platform that allows users to reuse the same profile and avatar across a variety of different platforms - Wordpress being a significant participating platform.

-This adaptor allows Videris users to search for the gravatar profiles by suppliying the target's email address.
-If a matching profile is found, it is returned along with entities for each of the linked accounts and email addresses listed on the profile (Flickr, Facebook, Goodreads, Tumblr, Twitter, Wordpress)

 ## Little Sis
 LittleSis.org is a free database of who-knows-who at the heights of business and government.
 It seems to be quite US-centric but holds a large network, connecting the dots between the world's most powerful people and organizations.